jupytercloud-project/jupyterhub-libcloudspawner/doc/source/about.rst

 Benefits :
 * just need an instance for JupyterHub server, users ressources are dynamic
-* single-user servers are full system, feel free to integrate them in your network (LDAP/YP auth, NFS, CephFS... )
+* single-user servers are full system, feel free to integrate them in your network (authentication, mountpoint, CephFS... )
-* direct access to VT-io devices (GPU)
+* direct access to VT-io or pci-passthrough devices (GPU)
 * run others services beside user JupyterHub single-server (VNC, RStudio...)
 * no need Kubernetes nor Docker (but you can use it)

 Drawbacks :
 * user server could be very slow to start (depending cloud provider)
 * no need Kubernetes nor Docker

 .. image:: _static/general-usage.png
    :width: 600px